 Alexandra Wrage is the author of Bribery and Extortion: Undermining Business, Governments and Security, co-editor of How to Pay a Bribe: Thinking Like a Criminal to Thwart Bribery Schemes and the host of the training DVD Toxic Transactions: Bribery, Extortion and the High Price of Bad Business produced by NBC.
-Ms. Wrage has written three compliance guidebooks and is a guest blogger on the Huffington Post.
+Ms. Wrage has written three compliance guidebooks and is a guest blogger for Forbes and Corporate Counsel.
 She speaks frequently on topics of international law, anti-corruption initiatives and the hidden costs of corruption.

-Ms. Wrage formerly served on the Independent Governance Committee (IGC) of the Fédération Internationale de Football Association (FIFA), football’s governing body.
-She has previously served as Chair of the Anti-Corruption Committee of the ABA’s International Section and Chair of the International Legal Affairs Committee of the Association of Corporate Counsel.
+Ms. Wrage has held numerous committee positions, including Chair of the Anti-Corruption Committee of the ABA’s International Section and Chair of the International Legal Affairs Committee of the Association of Corporate Counsel.
 She has participated in anti-bribery working groups with the OECD and the UN Global Compact.
-Ms. Wrage was named one of the “Canadians Changing the World” by the Toronto Globe and Mail in 2011 and a Maryland Daily Record “Most Admired CEO” for 2012.
+Ms. Wrage was named one of the “Canadians Changing the World” by the Toronto Globe and Mail and received a Women in Compliance “Lifetime Achievement Award for Service to the Compliance Industry."

-Prior to founding TRACE, Ms. Wrage was international counsel at Northrop Grumman where she was responsible for managing and improving the company’s FCPA program, including policy revisions, training, monitoring and board briefings.
+Prior to founding TRACE, Ms. Wrage was international counsel at Northrop Grumman where she was responsible for managing and improving the company’s FCPA program.

 Ms. Wrage, a Canadian, studied law at Kings College, Cambridge University.
 She is a member of the Maryland and District of Columbia bar associations.